Scots Dumpy: Eggs, Temperament, Size and Raising Tips

 Clean coop, happy chickens

-It is also important that their home is as clean as yours.
+It’s vital to keep their coop clean and sanitary.
 Make it livable for them.
 With this, you will prevent any diseases that might endanger your whole poultry farm.
 Sanitation is essential simply because it will impact the general health of all chickens in the coop.
-It is necessary that you are always particular about the cleanliness of their surroundings.

 A healthy chicken, generous gifts

-Assure that you are always supplying them the nutrients they need to be healthy.
+Ensure that you always provide them with the nutrients they need to stay healthy.
 In return, they will produce a significant number of eggs per laying and lean meat.

 dumpies